 The Subscription Module Add-on with PayPal allows WP-Members to limit a user to a specific subscription period and allows you to charge for subscriptions using PayPal’s IPN.

-The new 0.2 release offers an option for recurring payments and an improved admin interface.
+Version 0.2 introduced an option for recurring payments and an improved admin interface.
 You also no longer need to add functions for wpmem_post_register_data and wpmem_payment_button filters.
 These are built into the plugin.

 Registration and Payment Flow